alexmacarthur/macarthur-me-gatsby/src/posts/2020-03-09-streamlining-conditional-statements-with-logical-operators.md

 let myVar = otherVal || "fallback";
 ```

-Similarly, the `&&` operator continues to evaluate as long as the previous value is truthy, returning the last evaluated expression.
+Similarly, the `&&` operator continues to evaluate as long as the previous value is `truthy`, returning the last evaluated expression.

 ```javascript
 const myVar = "left side" && "right side"